Caoqiao station

 Caoqiao station (草桥站 (草橋站, Cǎoqiáo zhàn)) is a station on Line 10, Line 19 and Daxing Airport Express of the Beijing Subway.

 Opening time

 The station for Line 10 opened on December 30, 2012.

 The station for Daxing Airport Express opened on September 26, 2019.

 The station for Line 19 opened on December 31, 2021.

 Station layout

 The line 10 and line 19 stations both have underground island platforms, and the Daxing Airport Express station has 2 underground side platforms.
 The Daxing Airport Express station provides an in-town check-in service for flights departing Beijing Daxing International Airport, with 4 counters in the southwest of Daxing Airport Express concourse.
 XiamenAir has an individual information desk in the Daxing Airport Express concourse.

 Exits

-There are seven exits, lettered A, B, E1, E2, F, G, and H. Exits A, E1, F, and G are accessible.
+There are 5 exits in operation, lettered A, B, E1, F and G. Two more exits, lettered E2 and H, are under construction.

+Exits A, E1, F, and G are accessible.